 I gave the application a try according to the floor plan above, and this is the outcome of it.

 3D View of the Living Room

 The above images are just some static screenshots.
-The best feature of the tool is its allows you to use your mouse and arrow keys to navigate / walk through the entire house as if you’re walking and looking around in the house.
+The best feature of the tool is it allows you to use your mouse and arrow keys to navigate/walk through the entire house as if you’re walking and looking around in the house.

-Please pardon my interior design skills as I simply put this up in within an hour.
+Please pardon my interior design skills as I simply put this up within an hour.

 To begin using the application, you will first need to upload a 2D floor plan just like what you see above.

 Once uploaded, you will be required to define the scale of your floor plan.